-- 6.4.1 The NPPF requires the Council to plan for a mix of housing to the meet the needs of communities.
+- The NPPF requires the Council to plan for a mix of housing to the meet the needs of communities.
 This includes but is not limited to, families with children, older people and people with disabilities, service families and people wishing to build their own homes.
 The overall objective is to widen the choice of high quality homes, widen opportunities for home ownership and create sustainable inclusive and mixed communities.
-Policy H 4 sets out the Council's approach to meeting these needs. - 6.4.2 Part 2 of the Darlington Strategic Housing Market Assessment (SHMA) 2015(17) provides the most up to date evidence of housing need of specific types in the Borough.
+Policy H 4 sets out the Council's approach to meeting these needs. - 6.4.2 The Darlington Strategic Housing Market Assessment (SHMA) Dec 2020(20) provides the most up to date evidence of housing need of specific types in the Borough.
 The assessment provides a comparison of Darlington Borough with England regarding age profile, household tenure, property type and property size.
-The comparison does not highlight any particular issues or challenges that make the housing market area significantly different. - 6.4.3 The assessment goes on to consider other specific housing needs for parts of the local community.
+The comparison does not highlight any particular issues or challenges that make the housing market area significantly different. - The assessment goes on to consider other specific housing needs for parts of the local community.
 The evidence indicates that there will be an increasing demand in the future for specialist housing to meet the needs of the elderly and those with physical or learning disabilities.
 The SHMA quantifies the likely needs of these groups.
 An ageing population is a national issue and the assessment highlights the importance of meeting the needs of the elderly population when planning for new housing.
 It is acknowledged that this is not necessarily solely through specialist provision as housing solutions for older people can also be found from general housing and many older people may not want or need specialist accommodation or care.
-Provision may come in the form of bungalows or homes which can be adapted to meet a change in needs. - 6.4.4 Government policy is focused on supporting older people and those with a disability to live independently at home.
+Provision may come in the form of bungalows or homes which can be adapted to meet a change in needs. - Government policy is focused on supporting older people and those with a disability to live independently at home.
 Supporting independent living can help to reduce the costs to health and social services and providing more housing options for older people can free up homes which are under occupied.
 Meeting these needs is a challenge, however providing more accessible and easily adaptable homes will help people to maintain independence for longer.
 This is recognised in Policy H 4 with the requirements for standards relating to accessible and adaptable homes.
-These standards are governed by the Building Regulations and are set out in the 2015 edition of Approved Document M: Volume 1 (Access to and use of dwellings) (2016 amendments)(18).
-These standards are part of the optional technical requirements which exceed the minimum standards required by the Building Regulations in respect of access.
-The Government's intention is that Local Planning Authorities should not apply any additional local standards on requirements relating to the construction, internal layout or performance of new dwellings.
-The optional technical standards help to stream line standards nationally. - 6.4.5 Category 1 requirements are mandatory within the Building Regulations and are classed as a visitable dwelling.
-Reasonable provision should be made for people to gain access to and use the dwelling and its facilities.
-A category 2 dwelling is classed as accessible and adaptable and is optional in the Building Regulations.
-Provision must be sufficient to meet the needs of occupants with differing needs including some older and disabled people and to allow adaptation of the dwelling to meet the changing needs of the occupant over time.
-A category 3 dwelling is classed as wheelchair user and is optional in the Building Regulations.
-The provision made must be sufficient to allow simple adaptation of the dwelling to meet the needs of occupants who use wheelchairs.
-The standards will be applied to outline or full applications.
-They will not be applied retrospectively to previous permissions.
+These standards are governed by the Building Regulations and are set out in the 2015 edition of Approved Document M: Volume 1 (Access to and use of dwellings) (2016 amendments)(21).
+These standards are part of the optional technical requirements which exceed the minimum standards required by the Building

-17 Darlington Strategic Housing Market Assessment, Part 2, ORS, Nov 2015.
+20 Darlington Strategic Housing Market Assessment, ORS, Dec 2020.

-18 Approved Document M: Volume 1 Access to and use of dwellings, HM Government, 2016 amendments.
+21 Approved Document M: Volume 1 Access to and use of dwellings, HM Government, 2016 amendments.